SixArm/topics/topics/minimum-spanning-tree/index.md

 Kruskal's algorithm works by iteratively adding the smallest weighted edges to the growing MST while avoiding the formation of cycles.
 The algorithm is efficient and straightforward to implement.

-Steps…
+Steps:

-Sort Edges: Sort all the edges in the graph in non-decreasing order of their weights.
+1. Sort Edges: Sort all the edges in the graph in non-decreasing order of their weights.

-Initialize MST: Create an empty set to represent the MST.
+2. Initialize MST: Create an empty set to represent the MST.

-Iterate Over Edges: Starting with the smallest edge, iterate through the sorted edges.
+3. Iterate Over Edges: Starting with the smallest edge, iterate through the sorted edges.
 For each edge, check if adding it to the MST would form a cycle.
 If adding the edge does not create a cycle, include it in the MST.
 You can use the Union-Find data structure to efficiently check for cycles.

-Continue: Repeat step 3 until the MST has V-1 edges, where V is the number of vertices in the graph.
+4. Continue: Repeat step 3 until the MST has V-1 edges, where V is the number of vertices in the graph.
 This ensures that the MST spans all the vertices.

-Output MST: The result is a minimum spanning tree.
+5. Output MST: The result is a minimum spanning tree.